-Our standard shoebox is not only fully recyclable but is made from 100% recycled materials, it is printed with soy ink, which is solvent-free and easier to recycle than traditional inks.
+Our standard shoebox is not only fully recyclable but is made from 100% recycled materials, and it is printed with soy ink, which is solvent-free and easier to recycle than traditional inks.

 At Dr Martens we believe it is important to understand where the materials used in our products come from and how they were produced.
-This involves not only looking at the types of materials that we use in our products, but also where and how the materials that we do use are produced.
+This involves not only looking at the types of materials that we use in our products, but also where and how the materials that we do use are made.

 We will not use any of the following:

 - Animal Fur – this includes farmed fur as well as fur which may be a product of the meat industry.

 - Endangered Species – this includes all species listed on the CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) or IUCN (International Union for Conservation of Nature) lists of endangered species.